-The Company records the actual performance of the overall capital assessment and analyses the assessment of any deviations in its risk profile from the assumptions underlying the capital requirements, analysis to a level of detail that enables a third party to evaluate the assessments performed.
+The Company records the actual performance of the overall capital assessment and analyses the assessment of any deviations in its risk profile from the assumptions underlying the capital requirements.
+Analysis is conducted to a level of detail that enables a third party to evaluate the assessments performed.